Dental Implants – Pasadena, TX

 The 4-Step Dental Implant Process

-Dental implants have the potential to last a lifetime, but in order to create this foundation, they require a unique multi-step process.
+Dental implants have the potential to last a lifetime, but to create this foundation, they require a unique multi-step process.
 This process includes 4 main steps: initial consultation, dental implant surgery, osseointegration, and the placement of your implant restorations.
 For the surgical portions of the treatment, we partner with local implant specialists to ensure your procedure is as comfortable and successful as possible.
-We’ll outline your treatment process for you during your consultation.
+We’ll outline your tooth replacement process for you during your consultation.
 Until then, read on to learn more about how dental implants work in Pasadena.

 One of our experts will review the condition of your oral health and previous medical history to see if you’re a good candidate for implants.
 If necessary, we may recommend preliminary procedures like bone grafting, gum disease treatment, or tooth extractions to prepare your mouth.
 Once you’re healthy and ready for implants, we’ll be able to create a custom plan based on your needs, which will include information like the estimated cost and timeline for your treatment.